 Just like the incredible Sony PS-8750 I wrote about recently, the KD-650 has proper quartz crystal speed control, here with the crystal contained in a thermally insulated box, for maximum accuracy and minimum drift.

 Space-age engineering like this contrasts starkly with lightweight chassis, belt-drive, wobbly suspension and clock motors indexed to mains frequency offered by other manufacturers.
 As if 50Hz is a reference frequency one should use for a turntable!
 It’s little wonder the market flipped when decks like this, the PS-8750 and the Technics SL-1200 appeared.

 Sadly, not much is made like this anymore, because it ends up being just too expensive and sitting on store shelves.
 One of the only modern equivalents is Technics’ SL-1200GR, a lovely deck, though not as good as a KD-600 / 650 and selling for a cool $5000 AUD, with a nice cartridge, from a reputable dealer!

-Have a good look at these specs, because they are state of the art, even now.
+Have a good look at these specs, they’re state of the art, even now.
 The 600 / 650 hailed from an era when these machines were the pinnacle of hi-fi audio reproduction.
 Wow & flutter of 0.025% WRMS is a superb spec.
-Most ultra expensive new decks can’t beat this, except maybe the stunning Technics SP-10R.
+Most ultra-expensive new decks can’t beat this, except maybe the stunning Technics SP-10R.
 If pitch stability matters to you, and it should, look closely at decks like these.